Skip to content

 Is this a sewing machine or hand sewing class?
 Sewing machine!
 We teach a few hand sewing techniques for finishing a project but all students will sew a majority of their projects by machine.

 Is it drop off?
 Yes!
-Most parents choose to drop off and take advantage of the opportunity to run errands.
+Most parents choose to drop off and take advantage of the opportunity to run errands or shuttle other kids around.
 If you choose to stay we have a lounge with free wifi access.
 Sitting next to your child observing their lesson is allowed but discouraged.
 We have found that kids are much more successful and have more fun when they are allowed some space to explore and learn.
 If you are sharing the sewing lesson with your child we recommend focusing on your own project to avoid micromanaging their learning experience.

-What is the difference between Open Studio and Camp?
-During Open Studio there are typically no more than 8 students using the space at a time while Camp may attract 20 students or more.
-Open Studio is open to all students regardless of age while Camp is just for kids age 5+.
-While Open Studio is drop-in friendly we require pre-registration for our Camp programs.
-There is a 3 hour minimum stay for Camp programs and no minimum stay for Open Studio.
-Pricing and project-oriented teaching method are the same for Open Studio and Camp.
-Studio hours may be used for both Open Studio and Camp.
+What is the difference between Open Studio/After School and Camp?
+During Open Studio and After School Classes there are typically no more than 8 students using the space at a time while Camp may attract 20 students or more.
+Open Studio is open to all students regardless of age while the Camp and After School Series is just for kids age 5+.
+While Open Studio is drop-in friendly we require pre-registration for our Camp and After School Series programs.
+There is a 3-hour minimum stay for Camp programs and no minimum stay for Open Studio.
+The After School Series classes are all 2 hours each.
+Our project-oriented teaching method are the same for all studio visits.
+Bulk studio hours may be used for both Open Studio and Camp.

 Can I take my unfinished project home with me?
-The cost of the materials you use are covered by the Studio time you purchase.
-Therefore projects made with our materials really need to be constructed on the clock.
-But if you bring your own fabric we don’t mind if you take your project home with you!
+The cost of the materials you use is covered by the class time you purchase.
+Therefore projects made with our materials need to be fully constructed before taking home.
+However, if you bring your own fabric we don’t mind if you take your project home with you!

 Are there any discounts?
-The more studio hours you purchase the lower your hourly rate!
-The price drops down to just $13/hr when you purchase a 40 hour package.
+The more open studio hours you purchase the lower your hourly rate!
+The price drops down to just $13/hr when you purchase a 40-hour package.
 Perfect for families sending several kids at once and for those planning to spend a lot of time in the Studio.
-This is such a great bargain we don’t offer additional discounts.
+If you can commit to a set day and time each week then you should check out the After School Series which offers further discounts over our hourly system.
+We are also currently running a promotion for brand new sewers to take the first class for only $10!
+Click here to go to the deal.

-Can I share my studio time with friends and family?
+Can I share my open studio time with friends and family?
 Yes!
-Just have your guest sign in with your account phone number and we will deduct their time from your account.
+Just have your guest sign in with their name and your account phone number and we will deduct their time from your account.
+The After School Series is for one person, if you’d like to bring a friend then they would need their own class pack or buy open studio time.

 What is your nut policy?
 We understand that nut allergies are a concern for many parents.
-We clearly label nut products in our vending machine.
-However, students bring food in from the outside and there may be nut dust or oil on surfaces.
+Please be aware that students bring food in from outside and it would be best to think of the studio as a public space and take the same precautions.

 Do you sell sewing supplies?
 NO! but we can direct you to nearby businesses that do, just ask!